keanuklennerdev/sw6pluginguide/README.md

 #### Foreword
  This instrcution does not explain how to work with your IDE, WSL2 System or in Linux in general.
-Detailed knowledge about the tools and systems we are essential!
+Detailed knowledge about the tools and systems we essential!

 #### Software requirement
 You need some software to create shopware6 custom plugins...